Exposing Paradise, Living Like a Lucian

 • spend time on the beach

-When visiting St. Lucia, book a snorkeling tour that takes you to the Pitons.
-This is one of the many things to do in St. Lucia
+When visiting St. Lucia, book a snorkeling tour that takes you to the Pitons to truly live like a Lucian

 I won’t say that my time living among the locals was all sugar and spice and everything nice.
 I faced multiple challenges and experienced more racism than I would have liked, but it did teach me not to take my own lifestyle for granted.